Rate Limiting¶

 Rate limiter feels slow¶

 Consider using async operations or adjusting max_delay.
-The rate
+Under normal

 Corrupted cache file¶

-The cache file is automatically recreated if corrupted.
+If the cache file contains invalid JSON, it is ignored and recreated on the next write.
 Old quota data will be lost, but this is usually fine.

 Seealso